Bushel-of-Lemons/LEMO_Vocabulate/README.md

 This parameter controls how the `WC` (word count) metric is calculated and **only affects this one column**.

-- **`'new'` (default, recommended)**: Uses standard Python whitespace tokenization that handles edge cases (multiple spaces, leading/trailing whitespace) consistently.
-Best for new analyses.
+- **`'new'` (default, recommended)**:
+Uses Python's standard `split()` method with additional handling for URLs and file paths:
+- Splits text on whitespace
+- Preserves URLs and tokens with periods (e.g., `http://example.com`, `file.txt`) as single tokens
+- Handles multiple consecutive spaces, leading/trailing whitespace consistently
+- **Best for new analyses** and most use cases

+- **`'legacy'`**:
+Replicates the exact whitespace tokenization from the original C# Vocabulate:
+- Simple split on whitespace only
+- May produce different counts for text with URLs, file paths, or unusual spacing
-- **`'legacy'`**: Replicates the exact word counting behavior of the original C# Vocabulate software.
-Use this only if you need to exactly match results from the Windows version.
+- **Use this only if** you need to exactly replicate results from the original Windows Vocabulate software

+**Important:** The choice of `whitespace_method` only affects the `WC` (word count) column.
 All other metrics (tokenization, dictionary matching, category ratios) are identical between both methods.

 ---